Updated on 16.06.2017

 The advice given in the previous section applies here as well.
 Most of the candidates appearing for the exam would certainly not have taken up an academic course on these topics.
 So your level of preparation should be up to a basic level.
 You have two options either you buy some simple book which covers the entire syllabus, or you Google just about everything and study from the internet.
 The second option sounds simple (and free) but you will be wasting a lot of time searching material and would not really be sure if you have found the right website.
 And I am not even going to talk about how you will waste your time on Facebook and Youtube.
 I would rather suggest you buy a book.
 The one mentioned below is just a suggestion.
 It seems to cover the major part of the syllabus, for the remaining portion I have suggested links from the web and other books.
 Free feel to do your own research.

 Agriculture at a Glance: Enhanced Competition Explorer

-For the “Ecology And Climate Change” part – check this link for study material For “Rural Development” I have not been able to find a single book which does justice to the syllabus.
+For the “Ecology And Climate Change” part – for study material For “Rural Development” I have not been able to find a single book which does justice to the syllabus.
 Here are some links you may like to check.

 If you want to go deeper, you can also do a selective study from the following books:

 Objective Computer Awareness by Arihant Publications (English )

 Buy on Flipkart(Not Available)